Discussion Papers

 Keywords: bailouts, soft-budget constraints, jurisdictional size, public goods, spillovers

-JEL classification: H4, H7, R1
+JEL Classification: H4, H7, R1

 October 2006